Here’s how to subscribe and pay for your API calls on Rakuten RapidAPI.

 A Freemium API includes a free tier (a BASIC plan) that developers can use within the limitations specified.
 Let’s take a look at the example below.

 If you subscribed to the BASIC plan of this API, you would be able to make 500 API queries per month for free.
 Once you reach 85% of your quota limit (425 calls), look out for an email from Rakuten RapidAPI alerting you (check your spam folder as well).
 If you continue to make calls, you will receive another email at 100% of your quota limit (500 calls).
+Please note that an email is not a guarantee because if the quota limit is reached within a short amount of time, this alert may not have enough time to respond and trigger.

 Let’s say that you end up making 600 API calls in 30 days, despite the warnings.
 Since this API has an overage fee of $0.01 per additional request, you would be charged an overage fee of $1.00.